 (1) In addition to the requirements of subsection (e) of this section, each applicant shall comply with the following.

-(A) Each person having a radiation machine used in the healing arts shall apply for registration with the agency within 30 days after beginning use of the radiation machine, except for mobile services that shall be registered in accordance with subsection (g) of this section, and healing arts screening that shall be approved in accordance with subsection (h) of this section.
+(A) Each person having a radiation machine used in the healing arts shall apply for registration with the agency within 30 days after beginning use of the radiation machine, except for mobile services that shall be registered per subsection (g) of this section, and healing arts screening that shall be approved per subsection (h) of this section.

-(B) Each person having an accelerator or therapeutic radiation machine capable of operating at or above 1 million electron volts (MeV) shall apply for and receive a certificate of registration from the agency before using the accelerator for human use.
+(B) Each person having an accelerator, therapeutic radiation machine, or electronic brachytherapy device shall apply for and receive a certificate of registration from the agency before using the accelerator .
 A person may energize the accelerator for purposes of installation and acceptance testing before receiving a certificate of registration from the agency.

-(C) Each person having a simulator and/or therapeutic radiation machine capable of operating below 1 MeV for human use shall apply for registration with the agency within 30 days of energizing the equipment.

-(2) The applicant shall ensure that radiation machines are operated by individuals qualified by reason of training and experience to use the radiation machine for the purpose requested in accordance with this section in such a manner as to minimize danger to occupational and public health and safety.
+(2) The applicant shall ensure that radiation machines are operated by individuals qualified by training and experience to use the radiation machines for the purpose requested per this section in such a manner as to minimize danger to occupational and public health and safety.

 (3) An application for healing arts shall be signed by a licensed practitioner.
-The signature of the administrator, president, or chief executive officer will be accepted in lieu of a licensed practitioner's signature if the facility has more than one licensed practitioner who may direct the operation of radiation machines.
+The signature of the administrator, president, or chief executive officer will be accepted instead of a licensed practitioner's signature if the facility has more than one licensed practitioner who may direct the operation of radiation machines.
 The application shall also be signed by the RSO.

 (4) An application for accelerators or therapeutic radiation machines, including electronic brachytherapy devices, for human use, shall be signed by a physician licensed by the Texas Medical Board.
-The signature of the administrator, president, or chief executive officer will be accepted in lieu of a physician's signature if the facility has more than one physician who may direct the operation of radiation machines.
+The signature of the administrator, president, or chief executive officer will be accepted instead of a physician's signature if the facility has more than one physician who may direct the operation of radiation machines.
 The application shall also be signed by the RSO.

-(5) Each applicant for accelerators or therapeutic radiation machines,other than (A) operating and safety procedures as described in §289.229(h)(1)(G) of this title;
+(5) Each applicant for accelerators, therapeutic radiation machines, and other than electronic brachytherapy devices, shall submit:

+(A) operating and safety procedures as described in §289.229(h)(1)(G) of this title;

+(B) credentials:

+(i) Units operating above 1 MeV and electronic brachytherapy devices shall submit credentials for a Board-Certified Radiation Oncologist; or

+(ii) Units under 1 MeV shall submit credentials for a Board-Certified Dermatologist or Board-Certified Radiation Oncologist;

+(C) a copy of the most current record of surveys, calculations, and quality assurance checks on each device; and

-(B) a description of the proposed facilities.
+(D) a floor plan of the physical facility.